onlyquake/xonotic-wiki/Audio/Music.md

 In spite of having longer tracks its more than likely that a track gets played at two or more times during a match, for this is important that the end and beginning of the track can be matched without disruptions, giving a sense of continuity.

 For this the ideal way is to find a start and end sample index, so that that region is perfectly (clickless) loopable.
 These can be set as LOOP\_START and LOOP\_END tags in the Vorbis file, and the engine will seek back to LOOP\_START when reaching LOOP\_END.
-Here's a [video demonstrating how to add these tags](https://www.youtube.com/watch?v=ZwWZH5cYTCU).
+Here's the [thread](http://forums.xonotic.org/showthread.php?tid=359&pid=5602#pid5602) with details, as well as a [video](https://www.youtube.com/watch?v=ZwWZH5cYTCU).

 ### Complexity